 "Travelers can be assured of top-of-the-line service, food, and entertainment, no matter what level of accommodations they select," Bob Sharak of Cruise Lines International Association (CLIA), a trade group which represents 24 North American cruise lines, said.

-"Budget-conscious travelers can choose a cruise for as little as $75 per person per day," he points out, "including transportation, meals, accommodations, and most activities, depending on choice of cabin, ship, and itinerary - to more than $500 per person per day."
+"Budget-conscious travelers can choose a cruise for as little as $75 per person per day," he points out, "including transportation, meals, accommodations, and most activities, depending on the choice of cabin, ship, and itinerary - to more than $500 per person per day."

 Cruising is Unique